pokt-network/poktroll/docusaurus/docs/operate/quickstart/supplier_cheatsheet.md

 echo "Supplier address: $SUPPLIER_ADDR"
 ```

-Then use the [Shannon Beta TestNet faucet](https://faucet.beta.testnet.pokt.network/) to fund the account.
+Then use the [Shannon Beta TestNet faucet](https://faucet.beta.testnet.pokt.network/) to fund the (supplier owner address) account.
+See [Non-Custodial Staking](https://dev.poktroll.com/operate/configs/supplier_staking_config#non-custodial-staking) for more information about supplier owner vs operator and non-custodial staking.

 Afterwards, you can query the balance using the following command: